 Excursionist benefit is a free one-way award within select multi-city itineraries.

-Up until the beginning of July, you could also book a stopover with Flying Blue miles, but in an unannounced change to their award policy, they changed the rules and stopovers are no longer permitted.
+Until changes to the program, you could also book a stopover with Flying Blue miles, but in an unannounced change to their award policy, they changed the rules and stopovers are no longer permitted.

 Of the programs listed, Asiana, JAL, and Cathay Pacific have some of the most generous routing restrictions, but can be tricky to navigate.
-Alaska will allow you to book a stopover on one-way awards, a rarity for U.S. programs, and you can also pull some pretty good value from United’s Excursionist Perk, although we still miss the United of old in that respect.
+Alaska will allow you to book a stopover on one-way awards, a rarity for U.S. programs, and you can also pull some pretty good value from United’s Excursionist Perk.

 Example of an Open-Jaw Award